parin117/AI-Document-Assistant/PROJECT_EXPLANATION.md

 ## 🎯 Simple Explanation

-### What is DocuChat?
+### What is AI Document Assistant?
-**DocuChat** is like having a smart assistant that can read your PDF documents and answer questions about them.
+**AI Document Assistant** is like having a smart assistant that can read your PDF documents and answer questions about them.
 Imagine you have a 100-page PDF report, and instead of reading it yourself, you can just ask questions like "What are the main findings?" or "Summarize chapter 3" and get instant answers.

 ### How Does It Work?
 (In Plain English)

-1. **You Upload Documents**: You give DocuChat your PDF files (like research papers, reports, or scanned documents).
+1. **You Upload Documents**: You give AI Document Assistant(DocuChat) your PDF files (like research papers, reports, or scanned documents).

 2. **It Reads Everything**:
    - For regular PDFs with text, it extracts the text directly